ecmwf-projects/cads-messages/contents/reanalysis-era5-land/dummy-dataset-is-broken.md

 ---
 date: 2022-11-16T14:29:32Z
 severity: info
-entries: test-adaptor-dummy
+entries: reanalysis-era5-land
 live: false
 status: ongoing
 ---

-The `test-adaptor-dummy` is our new nice dataset to be used!
+The `reanalysis-era5-land` is our new nice dataset to be used!